-The utilization data reported in this manuscript is derived from the intervention (breathe) arm of the RCT designed to evaluate patient outcomes [20].
-Participants were recruited from six primary care and two specialty asthma clinics in Ontario, Canada.
-A convenience sample of patients self-identified after viewing posters in the clinic or were invited to participate by clinic staff.
-The participating clinics were geographically distributed - e.g. north, east, southwest and central Ontario - with a range of urban and rural communities.
-All participants randomized to breathe had a baseline onboarding clinic visit where they were provided with breathe accounts, received a brief orientation, and completed a six and 12-month follow-up visit.
+The utilization data reported in this manuscript are derived from the intervention (breathe) arm of the RCT designed to evaluate patient outcomes [20].
+Participants were recruited from 6 primary care and 2 specialty asthma clinics in Ontario, Canada.
+A convenience sample of patients was self-identified after viewing posters in the clinic or invited to participate by clinic staff.
+The participating clinics were geographically distributed-for example, North, East, Southwest, and Central Ontario-with a range of urban and rural communities.
+All participants randomized to breathe had a baseline onboarding clinic visit where they were provided with breathe accounts, received a brief orientation, and completed a 6- and 12-month follow-up visit.